eebbesen/eulagy/README.md

     ]
 }
 ```
-5. Replace bucket references in JavaScript code with your bucket name
+5. Replace bucket references in code with your bucket name (I'm working on making this configurable)

 ### Lambda
 1. Create a new Lambda function with the role you created